GeneralSergal/ORP/core/ORP_RUNTIME_LITE.md

 3. **Provenance Revalidation**
    Re-anchor to core directives.
 Avoid new speculative claims.

-4. **Recovery Steps**
+4. **Recovery**
-   - Request user confirmation or reset if possible
+   Request user confirmation or reset if possible.
-   - Return to minimal governed output
+   Return to minimal governed output.
-   - Maintain visible state reporting

 5. **BLACK State (Lockdown)**
    Minimal output only.